Teams work better when they talk to each other and collaborate, but you don’t need us to tell you that.

 Finally, create a feedback loop so your team can tell you which communication channels are working and which ones need to be improved.

-Some tools—like Teamwork—have inbuilt forms to help gather and analyze feedback quickly.
-Using the form builder, you can create forms and then send them out to certain departments or the entire team.
+Some tools — like Teamwork — have built-in forms to help gather and analyze feedback quickly.
+Using the form builder, you can create forms and send them to departments or the entire team.

-Just ask your team which tools they think are working the best, what problems (if any) they’re having with your communication flow, and if they’ve got any suggestions to make it better.
+Just ask your team which tools they think are working the best, what problems or miscommunications (if any) they’re having with your communication flow, and if they’ve got any suggestions to improve it.

 Make sure that your team is following your communication strategy as well.
-If people are spending hours of their week in meetings or constantly messaging team members outside of normal “office” hours, pull them up on it.
+If people are spending hours of their week in meetings or constantly messaging team members outside of normal “office” hours, ask them about it.

 If you don't stamp out bad communication behavior, it can derail your team's overall productivity and impact their work/life balance.
-Not to mention, it's your team culture that you’ve worked so hard to build and maintain.
+Not to mention, it affects the positive team culture that you’ve worked so hard to build and maintain.